22 Weeks Pregnant Abdominal Pain | Clear Causes Explained

 The Role of Urinary Tract Infections (UTIs) in Abdominal Pain During Pregnancy

-Pregnancy increases susceptibility to UTIs due to hormonal changes that relax urinary tract muscles and slow urine flow.
+Pregnancy increases susceptibility to UTIs due to hormonal and physical changes that can slow urine flow.
 UTIs are common causes of lower abdominal discomfort at this stage.
+According to ACOG, urinary tract infections in pregnant individuals are among the more common perinatal complications and have been associated with adverse pregnancy outcomes, including higher rates of preterm delivery and low birth weight.

 Symptoms Indicating UTI-Related Abdominal Pain